-Ultra Electronics - USSI warrants its products to be free from defects in material and workmanship for a period of one (1) year from the date of shipment from USSI's facility.
+Ultra Electronics - USSI warrants that its products shall conform to the published specifications as of the date of order and shall be free from defects in material and workmanship.

+Upon receipt of the returned product(s), Ultra Electronics - USSI will repair or replace any and all product(s) at its discretion.
+Ultra Electronics - USSI will not issue a credit for product(s) returned through the Return Authorization process.
 This warranty is extended to the original purchaser and all subsequent owners, provided a copy of the original dated bill of sale is presented when service is requested under warranty.